May 10, 2023

 - When one is a better choice than the other

-But before we dive into the choice of submetering vs. RUBS, we should cover why you’d be choosing in the first place.
+But before we dive into the choice of submetering vs. RUBS for your residential building, we should cover why you’d be choosing one of these methods in the first place.

 Improving Utility Cost Recovery